endorlabs/example-k8s-admission-controller/README.md

 For a failure you should see:

-> Error from server: error when creating "examples/nginx-unsigned-image.yml": admission webhook "deployment-validation.endor.svc" denied the request: Container image signature verification failed for the image \<your image>, with reason: API request failed with status code 500: {"code":13, "message":"Unable to verify certificate: no matching signatures", "details":...
+> Error from server: error when creating "examples/nginx-unsigned-image.yml": admission webhook "deployment-validation.endorlabs-tutorial.svc" denied the request: Container image signature verification failed for the image \<your image>, with reason: API request failed with status code 500: {"code":13, "message":"Unable to verify certificate: no matching signatures", "details":...

 ## Future Improvements